mlcommons/medperf/docs/workflow.md

 ## Step 3.
 Register Dataset

-Data Providers that want to be part of the benchmark can [prepare their own datasets, register them, and associate them](getting_started/data_owner_demo.md) with the benchmark.
-A dataset will be prepared using the benchmark's Data Preparator MLCube.
-Then, the prepared dataset's **metadata** is registered within the MedPerf server.
+Data Providers that want to be part of the benchmark can [register their own datasets, prepare them, and associate them](getting_started/data_owner_demo.md) with the benchmark.
+A dataset will be prepared using the benchmark's Data Preparator MLCube and the dataset's **metadata** is registered within the MedPerf server.

 | ![flow_preparation.gif](images/flow_preparation_association_folders.PNG) |
 |:--:|